paulscherrerinstitute/data_api_python/Readme.md

 ```

 The method accepts a single or multiple pulseids and returns a list of global dates for the specified pulseids.
+By default the method uses the beam ok channel (SIN-CVME-TIFGUN-EVR0:BEAMOK)
+to do the mapping.
+If the mapping cannot be done the method raises an ValueException.
+In that case a different mapping channel via the functions optional parameter `mapping_channel` can be specified

 # Command Line Interface
 The packages functionality is also provided by a command line tool.
 On the command line data can be retrieved as follow: